ipfs-cluster/ipfs-cluster/architecture.md

 * The `RESTAPI` component receives a `PeerAdd` request on the respective endpoint.
 It makes a `PeerAdd` RPC request.
 * The local RPC server receives it and calls `PeerAdd` method in the main `Cluster` component.
-* A libp2p connection is opened to the new peer's multiaddress.
+* If the peer is unknown, a libp2p connection is opened to the new peer's multiaddress.
 It should be reachable.
 We note down the local multiaddress used to reach the new peer.
-* A broadcast `PeerManagerAddPeer` request is sent to all peers in the current cluster.
-It is received and the RPC server calls `peerManager.addPeer`.
-The `peerManager` is an annex to the main Cluster Component around the peer management functionality (add/remove).
-* The `peerManager` adds the new peer to libp2p's peerstore, asks Raft to make if part of its peerset and adds it to the `ClusterPeers` section of the configuration (which is then saved).
+* The local `peerManager` adds the peer to the known cluster peers, saves the configuration and attempts to update Rafts peer set.
-* If the broadcast requests fails somewhere, the operation is aborted, and a `PeerRemove` operation for the new peer is triggered to undo any changes.
-Otherwise, on success, the local list of ClusterPeers from the configuration, along with the local multiaddress from the connection we noted down are sent to the new peer (via the RPC `PeerManagerAddFromMultiaddrs` method).
-* The new peer's `peerManager` updates the current list of peers, the Raft's peer set and the configuration and has become part of the new cluster.
+* A remote RPC call `Join` is made to the new peer using the local multiaddress we learned before.
+  * The new peer receives a call to `Join()` via RPC with a multiaddress pointing to a member of the cluster (bootstrap node) to be joined and immediately fails if it is part of another cluster.
+  * The new peer makes a remote RPC `ID()` to the bootstrap node, obtaining the list of its cluster peers with it.
+  * For each of those peers, the new member:
+    * tells the local `peerManager` to add the peer if it was unknown
+    * if no connections to it existed, connect to the peer and make a remote RPC request `PeerManagerAddPeer` using the local multiaddress that we use to connect.
+    * make a remote RPC request `ID` to the peer and obtain its cluster peers.
+    * repeat with the new list of cluster peers.
+In the ideal case all cluster peers will be already known, but if two nodes were bootstrapping at the same time to different peers this will help discovering them.
+  * if there were any errors checking in with peers a rollpack using remote RPC `PeerManagerRmPeer` is attempted.
-* The `PeerAdd` method in `Cluster` makes an remote RPC request to the new peers `ID` method.
-The received ID is used as response to the call.
+    * `PeerManagerRmPeer` remote RPC request is broadcasted to all known cluster peers requsting them to remove us from the peer list
-* The RPC server takes the response and sends it to the `RESTAPI` component, which in turns converts it and responds to the request.
+    * It should undo all the previously done `PeerManagerAddPeer` calls.
+  * otherwise we have successfully added ourselves to all the cluster members.
+We also know that, acting as Raft leader, should have added us to the Raft's peer set.
+* If the `Join` call succeeds, we return to the original caller who was adding us using `PeerAdd`.
+* The `PeerAdd` call either success or, after a failure in `Join`, instructs the local `peerManager` to remove the new peer.

 ### Pinning